 Some of the power management features in newer server hardware can increase network latency.
-If desired, you can disable them as follows:
+If desired, you can deactivate them as follows:

-■ Set the ESXi host power policy to Maximum performance (as described in "Host Power Management in ESXi" on page 29; this is the preferred method) or disable power management in the BIOS (as described in "Power Management BIOS Settings" on page 20).

-- Disable C1E and other C-states in BIOS (as described in "Power Management BIOS Settings" on page 20). - Enable Turbo Boost in BIOS (as described in "General BIOS Settings" on page 20). - Tune the virtual network adapter.
+- Set the ESXi host power policy to Maximum performance (as described in "Host Power Management in ESXi" on page 29; this is the preferred method) or deactivate power management in the BIOS (as described in "Power Management BIOS Settings" on page 22). - Deactivate C1E and other C-states in BIOS (as described in "Power Management BIOS Settings" on page 22). - Activate Turbo Boost in BIOS (as described in "General BIOS Settings" on page 21). - Tune the virtual network adapter.

 For a majority of general purpose workloads, and for moderately latency-sensitive workloads, the VMXNET3 virtual network adapter, left at its default settings, will provide the best performance.
-Workloads with low packet rate or few active threads might benefit by disabling VMXNET3 virtual interrupt coalescing for the desired NIC.
-In other cases-most notably workloads with high numbers of outstanding network requests-disabling interrupt coalescing can reduce performance.
+Workloads with low packet rate or few active threads might benefit by deactivating VMXNET3 virtual interrupt coalescing for the desired NIC.
+In other cases-most notably workloads with high numbers of outstanding network requests-deactivating interrupt coalescing can reduce performance.

-For further details about virtual interrupt coalescing, and instructions to change its configuration, see "Virtual Network Interrupt Coalescing" on page 47.
+For further details about virtual interrupt coalescing, and instructions to change its configuration, see "Virtual Network Interrupt Coalescing" on page 48.